corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 }
 ```

-The `IdentifiableContractUpdateCommand` supports updating existing identifiable states and will verify the following constraints:
+The `IdentifiableContractUpdateCommand` updates existing identifiable states and will verify the following constraints:

 * On identifiable state(s) updating, at least one identifiable state must be consumed.
 * On identifiable state(s) updating, at least one identifiable state must be created.